Add as a Google preferred source

 Contentpen can also automate internal and external linking to help site owners finish their drafts with confidence and successfully implement their link-building strategies.

-Since Contentpen brings research, drafting, and optimization into a single workflow, you spend less time bouncing between tools.
-That frees up more time for outreach and link analysis.
+Contentpen brings research, drafting, optimization, publishing, and post-publish analytics into a single workflow.
+Therefore, you spend less time bouncing between tools and more on link-building efforts.

 Final thoughts